avegancafe/VimStudio/README.md

 version](https://github.com/avegancafe/VimStudio/blob/main/assets/iosevka.ttf)
 in the repo as well.
 In general, any nerdfont should work though.
 If you want to use your own font, you can [patch your font yourself](https://github.com/ryanoasis/nerd-fonts/releases/latest/download/FontPatcher.zip)
-(instructions on how to do so contained in the zip download fron nerdfonts).
+(instructions on how to do so contained in the zip download from nerdfonts).

 ## Mappings